 School based prevention projects can reduce the amount of young people who take up and continue to smoke tobacco.
 The Department of Health asked the National Institute for Health and Clinical Excellence (NICE) to produce public health guidance on school based interventions to prevent the uptake of smoking among children and young people.
 NICE published this guidance in January 2010 and it is upon this guidance that our Policy has largely been based.
 This Policy has also been developed in line with the Smokefree Workplaces and Public Places Legislation, which required all workplaces in England to be ‘smoke free’ as of 1st July 2007, with it becoming a criminal offence for anyone to smoke in a smoke free area.
 This includes e-cigarettes.

-The school is a larger than average sized Church of England aided primary school serving the community of Trent Vale and Stoke-on-Trent.
-Approximately ¾ of pupils are from white, British families.
+The school is a medium sized Church of England aided primary school serving the community of Trent Vale and Stoke-on-Trent.
+Approximately 55% of pupils are from white, British families.

 Purpose of the Policy: